tankangliang/tp/docs/UserGuide.md

 3. Apprehensive of resigning contract [tag: meeting]
 ```

-* `client note edit 3 2 nt/Loves cats`
+Command: `client note edit 3 2 nt/Loves cats t/important`

-The original note containing "Hates cats" will be changed to "Loves cats" while retaining its original tag.
+The original note containing "Hates cats" will be changed to "Loves cats" with an additional tag (on top of the existing one).
 The resulting list will look like:

 ```
 Client: 3
 Notes:
 1. Loves dogs [tag: pref]
-2. Loves cats [tag: pref]
+2. Loves cats [tag: pref, important]
 3. Apprehensive of resigning contract [tag: meeting]
 ```